Momna-bit/read/README.md

 ORDER BY m.BaselineConfidence;

 -- ============================================================================
--- TASK 7 STEP 4: Caller vs. Non-Caller Comparison
+-- TASK 7 STEP 4 (corrected): Caller vs. Non-Caller Comparison -- Adds median percent increase + outlier-capped average, so extreme cases -- don't distort the comparison the way they did last time -- ============================================================================
--- Restricted to "high confidence" baselines (12+ prior bills) in both groups, -- so any difference reflects real behavior, not baseline noise -- ============================================================================

 WITH Callers AS (